eigengo/opensourcejournal/siext/article.md

 ### Glue

 Finally, to make our component an extension we need some glue.
 That comes in the form of a resource bundle under the `META-INF` directory on the classpath which Spring will search for when parsing a new context.
-This files that form the resource bundle are `spring.schemas`, `spring.handlers` and optionally `spring.tooling`.
+The files that form the resource bundle are `spring.schemas`, `spring.handlers` and optionally `spring.tooling`.
 These simple property files for our use case look like so:

 ######Listing 9. spring.schemas file